The Modern Marketing Portfolio: 4 Strategies and Examples

 Recommended Starter Stack (Total Cost: $0)

-• Month 1: Foundation: Use Canva Free and Loom Free to create three interactive case studies with video introductions.
+• Month 1, Foundation: Use Canva Free and Loom Free to create three interactive case studies with video introductions.

-• Month 2: Expansion: Add Google Looker Studio and Notion to embed live metrics and organize your projects into a filterable database.
+• Month 2, Expansion: Add Google Looker Studio and Notion to embed live metrics and organize your projects into a filterable database.

-• Month 3: Optimization: Integrate HubSpot Chatbot Software to create your chatbot experience.
-Use Calendly or Hubspot Meeting Scheduler Free for scheduling and Typeform to collect feedback.
+• Month 3, Optimization: Integrate HubSpot Chatbot Software to create your chatbot experience.
+Use Calendly or Hubspot Meeting Scheduler for free scheduling and Typeform to collect feedback.

 The Comprehensive Toolkit